ClickHouse/graphouse/doc/install.md

 ```sql
 CREATE TABLE graphite.data ( metric String,  value Float64,  timestamp UInt32,  date Date,  updated UInt32) ENGINE = ReplacingMergeTree(date, (metric, timestamp), 8192, updated)
 ```
-But you still need to describe the rules for the rotation, that would Graphouse knew metric step.
+But you still need to describe the rules for the rotation, so that Graphouse knows its metrics retention.

 Graphouse